epigen/rnaseq_pipeline/README.md

 > [!IMPORTANT]
 > Resources are downloaded automatically to `resources/{config::project_name}/rnaseq_pipeline/)`, are large (>`3GB`) and have to be manually removed if not needed anymore.

 # 🛠️ Usage

 Here are some tips for the usage of this workflow:

 - Configure and run the workflow first for a few samples.
 - Once everything works, run it for all samples.
-- If you are unsure about the memory requirements for alignment (the most memory intensive step) provide the Snakemake parameter `--retries X`, where `X` denotes the number of retries, and with every retry the memory is increased to `attempts * config:mem`.
+- If you are unsure about the memory requirements for alignment (the most memory intensive step) provide the Snakemake parameter `--retries X`, where `X` denotes the number of retries, and with every retry the memory is increased to `attempts * config::mem`.
-- To save disk space the intermediate gzipped FASTQ files are marked as temporary using Snakemake's `temp()` directive.
-To remove them upon successful completion you have to include the `--delete-temp-output` flag in your Snakemake command.
+- To save disk space the intermediate gzipped `FASTQ` files are marked as temporary using Snakemake's `temp()` directive.
+To remove them upon successful completion you have to run Snakemake with the `--delete-temp-output` flag.

 This workflow is written with Snakemake and its usage is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog?usage=epigen/rnaseq_pipeline).